-Being in love with someone is emotionally charged.
 If you’re wondering what it means to be in love, one key distinction has to do with your emotions.
 Specifically, when you’re in love with someone, you feel a strong, almost inexplicable desire for that person.
-"The excitement and wonder of early love, of mutual discovery, of delighting in fantasies, and anticipating sharing so much in the years ahead is a memorable phase in a couple’s life together," says marriage and family therapist Kathy McCoy, Ph.D.
+"The excitement and wonder of early love, of mutual discovery, of delighting in fantasies, and anticipating sharing so much in the years ahead is a memorable phase in a couple’s life together," says McCoy.
 In fact, being "in love" often means yearning for someone: You think about them constantly, and you crave spending time with them when you're apart.

 The excitement and wonder of early love, of mutual discovery, of delighting in fantasies, and anticipating sharing so much in the years ahead is a memorable phase in a couple’s life together.

-Loving someone is more permanent.
 Loving someone is long-lasting.
 Even if the person you love aggravates or disappoints you (or your relationship becomes distant), you'll continue to care about them on some level.
 It's part of the reason that you can still love your ex long after a breakup—loving another person is deeply ingrained.
-"Growing to love the real person and accepting who they are, with both strengths and weaknesses, can make a wonderful difference in your relationship," McCoy says. "[It helps] it to become a lasting source of comfort, emotional safety, and a wonderfully-sustainable joy.
+"Growing to love the real person and accepting who they are, with both strengths and weaknesses, can make a wonderful difference in your relationship," McCoy says. "[It helps] it to become a lasting source of comfort, emotional safety, and a wonderfully sustainable joy.
 When you see each other realistically and come to know each other well, you’re less likely to disappoint each other."

 Growing to love the real person and accepting who they are, with both strengths and weaknesses, can make a wonderful difference in your relationship.

-Being in love can be easily shaken.
 When you’re in love with someone, your connection may not be strong enough to make it through challenges unfazed.
-For example, you may be head-over-heels for your partner, but as soon as real problems arise, you start to feel distant from them or question their ability to outlast hard times.
+For example, you may be head over heels for your partner, but as soon as real problems arise, you start to feel distant from them or question their ability to outlast hard times.
 When you feel a deeper love for your long-term partner, the passion can continue to burn through life's challenges without flickering or fading away.
 In the beginning, you can be in love but not know each other well enough to overcome obstacles together.
 "As you relax into the relationship and accept each other realistically, there is a greater chance that those times when you aren’t so witty, when you’re a little cranky, or when you disagree will not be deal-breakers," McCoy says.
 "When you’re in love, you tend to be on your best behavior and expect your loved one to do the same."

-Loving someone can survive life’s ups and downs.
 When you love someone, your relationship is strong enough to overcome life’s challenges.
 This is because your bond with one another is so inherent that problems can actually bring you closer together.
-"In relationships that harbor the potential of true love, people almost immediately feel the desire to confess and share everything about themselves, whether negative or positive," says psychologist Randi Gunther, Ph.D.
+"In relationships that harbor the potential of true love, people almost immediately feel the desire to confess and share everything about themselves, whether negative or positive," says Gunther.
 "They feel immediately courageous, wanting to know and be known, no matter what the outcome."
 After all, love is based on the trust, respect, and honesty that develop over time.